 When an image is uploaded on a WordPress site, the plugin automatically compresses the image file size without compromising quality.
-WordPress image optimizer plugin offers both image optimization and compression; it ensures that your website loads quickly and provides a more user-friendly experience.
+WordPress image optimizer plugin offers image optimization and compression; it ensures your website loads quickly and provides a more user-friendly experience.

 Optimize your Images for Search Engines Ranking

-Images are important elements of your website that help attract visitors with visual components.
-Unoptimized images affect the user experience, the site's visibility, and the search page ranking.
-While optimizing WordPress images can help you influence people's decisions, create positive experiences, and ensure search engine bots can read them easily.
-Here are 4 ways to optimize your site's images for SEO-
+Images are essential elements of your website that help attract visitors with visual components.
+Unoptimized images affect the user experience, the site’s visibility, and the search page ranking.
+While optimizing WordPress images can help you influence people’s decisions, create positive experiences, and ensure search engine bots can read them easily.
+Here are 4 ways to optimize your site’s images for SEO-

 You might have added some images to your site, and users might get confused about why some pictures appear there; the title tags can answer their queries.
 When the visitor hovers over the image, the description of the image popups.